LF-digitala-kanaler/LFDS/content/components/web/forms/radio-buttons.md

       ### Button group

-      Only the plain `btn` is supported by the `btn-group`.
-Other than that, no changes has been made to the default [Bootstrap button group](https://getbootstrap.com/docs/4.0/components/button-group/).

-      The btn-group supports different types of functionality, although in LFUI it is important that they are *solely used with radio button functionality, never as checkboxes.*
+      While the `btn-group` supports different types of elements, it is important that they are *solely used with radio button functionality, never as checkboxes.*

       The Button-group variant is the primary look and feel of our radio buttons, and it is the styling you should use when: